 Something is rotten in this record that has received mostly positives to date.
 When frankly, it is not all infinitive bliss.
 Yeah, you heard that one right: It is technically flawless, but looking at it as the sum of all parts?
 Not so sure.

 Unleash The Archers perform a brand of Power and Speed Metal that is for sure not as cheesy as some of the reviews I read were suggesting.
 The solos and riffs are of all kinds and colors that for sure will make Michael Amott of Arch Enemy go pale with envy.
-And I believe the ghost of Dio is just traipsing around somewhere in the background, when hearing this.
+And I believe the ghost of Dio is just traipsing around somewhere in the background when hearing this.
 This mixed with a heavy dose of Iron Maiden to spice it up some.

 Power Metal of the typical kind, no surprises?

-Then, they throw a very talented front chick into the fray who indeed boasts stellar pipes, but absolutely strains her vocal cords to the breaking point so much so that it actually hurts listening to her making mincemeat of ’em.
+Then, they throw a very talented front chick into the fray who indeed boasts stellar pipes but absolutely strains her vocal cords to the breaking point.
+So much so that it actually hurts listening to her making mincemeat of ’em.

 This kind of goes hand in hand with a somewhat boring and garden-variety performance on drums.
 This kick bass-snare, ever repetitive background sound is really getting to me.
-Then add the totally locked in bass, which does not convince neither.
+Then add the totally locked-in bass, which does not convince either.
 And this makes their tune sound like a freight train coming down this mighty hill towards the broken bridge of sorts in Back To The Future.

 And this is a pity.
 Because all the ingredients (would) exist to concoct a pretty stiff and varied record.
 Brittney ‘Slayes’ Hayes is very talented, no doubt about it.
 And it looks like Unleash the Archers have given her much more leeway to perform, which is good – but at the same time not all that great.

 What is Time Stands Still really delivering?

-To the tracks: Let’s just not talk about the intro.
+Let’s just not talk about the intro.
 A fucking useless waste of time.
-Then it starts with Frozen Steel.
-Okay, not bad, taking off with a relentless energy and pretty brutal in style.
+Then Frozen Steel emerges.
+Okay, not bad, taking off with relentless energy and all-in-all pretty brutal in style.
 This IS Power Metal no doubt.
 But then come the – what? – synthesized, fucking shreds.
-What’s up with that?
-And in comes Ms. Slayes yodeling away.
-What the fuck was that again?
-Just showing the reach of the lead?
-Yodeling, forsooth!
-This is just pathetic, sorry – not better than a four out of ten.
+A matter-of-factly, upgraded, high-octane version of Hammer King‘s prowess.

 From then on it goes downhill.
 Not necessarily worse, but – again – it just does not convince.
-And this is a pity, ’cause all ingredients would be there to pump up the steam in this boiler of theirs and deliver a few really powerful chunks of #metal.
+And this is a pity, ’cause all ingredients would be there to pump up the steam in this boiler of theirs and deliver a few really powerful chunks of metal.